TwisterMc/pdfjs-viewer-shortcode/readme.txt

 ### v1.5.2

+* Allowing the viewer to be called directly.
 * Hiding the Open button.
 * Checking for `register_block_type` function before calling it to better support WordPress 4.x.
 Thanks @Now-Italy-Demo @octoxan